-- Students will demonstrate the ability to read and navigate a choral octavo arranged for SSAA with additional divisi of parts when appropriate. - Students assimilate the following terms and symbols into their vocabulary and performances: treble clef, system, bar line, measure, double bar line, repeat sign, piano, forte, crescendo, decrescendo, piano line, breath mark, soprano, alto, unison, bass clef, key signature, mezzo piano, mezzo forte, coda, dal segno, first ending, second ending, second soprano, accent, staccato, tie, slur, pianissimo, fortissimo, diminuendo, baritone, tenor, bass, sforzando, descant and accidentals (sharps/flats/naturals), second soprano, tempo marking, meter, ritardando, legato, tutti, fermata, staccato, a tempo, subito, tenuto, marcato and rallentando. - Students will demonstrate the ability to locate and follow musical markings including: accelerando, poco a poco, rubato, glissando, portamento and anacrusis. - Students will identify note names on the staff in both treble and bass clefs, and will identify note names on the ledger lines from A3 to a C6 and from C2 to C4: including sharps, flats and naturals. - Students will identify all major key signatures and their relative minor key signatures - Students will be able to notate a Major Scale using the major scale formula (WWHWWH) - Students will be able to aurally identify all ascending intervals in a major
+- Students will demonstrate the ability to read and navigate a choral octavo arranged for SSA and/or SSAA. - Students assimilate the following terms and symbols into their vocabulary and performances: treble clef, system, bar line, measure, double bar line, repeat sign, piano, forte, crescendo, decrescendo, piano line, breath mark, soprano, alto, unison, bass clef, key signature, mezzo piano, mezzo forte, coda, dal segno, first ending, second ending, second soprano, accent, staccato, tie, slur, pianissimo, fortissimo, diminuendo, baritone, tenor, bass, sforzando, descant and accidentals (sharps/flats/naturals), tempo marking, meter, ritardando and legato. - Students will demonstrate the ability to locate and follow musical markings including: tutti, a tempo, subito, tenuto, marcato and rallentando. - Students will identify note names on the staff in both treble and bass clefs, and will identify note names on the ledger lines from A3 to a C6 and from C2 to C4: including sharps, flats and naturals. - Students will identify all major key signatures. - Students will demonstrate the ability to declare a major key, and label solfege of any scale degree regardless of the key signature and intervallic leap.
+Students will be able to label and perform descending Do to Sol.
+Students will be able to label accidentals with solfege (ie Fi, Te, Le and Me) In addition, students will be able to perform short musical examples including step wise patterns, thirds and fifths as well as skips within the tonic and dominant triad.
+Students will also be able to sing patterns Ti to Re, Fa to La.